Patrick Henry (packet): Final days

 Her final owner, James Edwin Pim, was a timber merchant & shipowner and purchased the Patrick Henry in 1868.
 J.E. was son of one of the original Pim Brothers, a large Dublin Quaker family of business entrepreneurs, merchants, Irish poplin manufacturers and drapers.
 His cousin Jonathan Pim was a Member of Parliament (MP) for Dublin and served as secretary for the Quaker Relief fund during the an Gorta Mór and bought an estate in the west of Ireland for the purpose of benefiting the tenants.
 The Quakers (Society of Friends) are recognized as saving thousands of lives in Ireland by establishing the first soup kitchens and tirelessly working to distribute and donate food during the Great Hunger.
 Fittingly, Jonathan Pim corresponded directly with the New York relief committee concerning the 1847 shipments of food aboard the very Patrick Henry that his cousin, James Edwin, later purchased.

 In art

 In 1858, Philip John Ouless (British, 1817–1885), a successful workmanlike painter of marine subjects, made preliminary sketches of the Patrick Henry and in 1859 completed, "The American Packet Ship "Patrick Henry" Off the Cliffs of Dover."
-Oil on canvas, 26 3/4 x 37 1/2 inches.
+Oil on canvas, 26 3/4 × 37 1/2 inches.
 Signed with the artist's monogram "PJO" and dated 1859, l.r.
 In a gilt period frame.
 In a private collection.